capreolina/rangifer_diary/064/README.md

 ![Booper Scarlion card get!](capre-booper-scarlion-card-get.webp "Booper Scarlion card get!")

-Then, onwards to Fantasy Theme Park 3 to hunt the [Vikerola](https://maplelegends.com/lib/monster?id=9420539) set.
+Then, onward to Fantasy Theme Park 3 to hunt the [Vikerola](https://maplelegends.com/lib/monster?id=9420539) set.
 This is where they start to simply get much harder to kill for me: 36k MAXHP, 820 WDEF, and a penchant for spamming heals in a large radius.
 Additionally, Vikerolas’ hitboxes expand quite a bit during each attack, which can be a pain in the ass for ranged combatants (who magically become melee combatants as they start bow-whacking, claw-punching, and buffaloing):

 ![Vikerola card get!](capre-vikerola-card-get.webp "Vikerola card get!")